composer. conductor. performer. improviser.

 July

-Check out my most recently videod pieces, β€œI’ll be waiting..”
+Check out β€œI’ll be waiting..”
 (2024) for solo horn and electronics, premiered by Alana Knowles at the Eastman School of Music, and Skin (2023) for solo percussion, premiered by Emily Salgado at the Summer Institute for Contemporary Performance Practice (SICPP)!

 β€œI’ll be waiting...” in its essence is an expression grief and a representation of the process of overcoming the loss of a loved one.
 Dedicated to the memory of my close family friends, Evelyn and Byron Story, this piece uses text derived from the 1950’s song β€œFar Side Banks of Jordan” written by Johnny Cash, of which was their love song.
 Later on, text from Psalm 139 is used to represent a deep connection to southern spirituality in relation to grief, loss, and meaning of life.